 Part of your strategy should be reviewing your existing systems and exploring which channels your audience uses.
 Your conversational AI platform needs the ability to interact with those systems, store and access data, and communicate in the channels your audience prefers.
 Integration with messaging apps, your CRM solution, calendars, and payment systems may all come into play.

 What to look for in conversational AI software

 Most quality conversational AI software will have some common attributes including AI, ML, NLP, live chat handover, sentiment analysis, and an analytics dashboard.
 You’ll want those at a minimum.
-From there though, consider these questions to help you identify the right software for your organization’s needs.
+From there though, consider these questions to help you identify the right software for your organisation’s needs.

 - Does the platform have the ability to connect to our current systems?